-American Sniper promises to look into the life of a Navy Seal who had to do just that with 160 confirmed kills.
+American Sniper promises to look into the life of a Navy Seal.

-The film has intense scenes and while not outright gory, it isn’t exactly bloodless.
-It throws you right into the thick of it.
-In the first scene Kyle has to decide whether to shoot a boy who appears to be carrying a bomb.
+The film has intense scenes that portray the moral dilemma of being a soldier.
+In the first scene, Kyle has to decide whether to shoot a boy who appears to be carrying a bomb.

 Bradley Cooper delivers a great performance as Chris Kyle.
-He’s unrecognizable at times as the “Legend” because of his portrayal, not just because of his physical transformation.
+He’s unrecognizable at times as the Legend because of his portrayal and it’s not just because of his physical transformation.

-But this Legend is turned into an idealized soldier in an obviously Hollywoodized film.
-Whatever moral dilemma that you saw in the beginning quickly dissipates.
+But this legend is turned into an idealized soldier in a typical Hollywoodized film.
+The moral dilemma that you saw, in the beginning, is replaced with mythmaking.

-The first half of the movie focuses on his four tours in Iraq jumping from one battle scene to the next, shooting bad guys – the “savages” – to protect the good guys – powerful American soldiers.
+The first half of the movie focuses on a black and white war where Kyle jumps from one battle scene to the next, shooting bad guys (savages) to protect the good guys (powerful American soldiers).

-In the second half Kyle goes through PTSD but the film leapfrogs through his recovery, showing that the man simply overcame it through benevolence and willpower.
+The second half focuses on his PTSD and leapfrogs through his recovery, showing that the man overcame it through benevolence and willpower.

-In between you have a revolving cast of thin characters that are only there for his self-actualization, including a fake baby.
+In between, you have a revolving cast of characters that are only there to serve his story, including a fictional foe and a fake baby.

 The movie avoids the ethical and political issues surrounding the War in Iraq then falsely connects it to 9/11.

 It’s not surprising that this movie has little concern for nuance.
 It’s based on a person who embellished his military records.